rdeodoo/odoo-toolbox/team-lead/README.md

 ## Reduce processes and rules, don't add more

-A typical human reaction in management is to add a process whenever something goes wrong, to be sure it's documented and doesn't happen again.
+A typical human reaction in management is to add a process whenever something goes wrong, to ensure it's documented and doesn't happen again.

 Most of the time, it's a (very) bad solution.
 You should educate people and let them make mistakes so they can learn.

-Having countless documents, knowledge articles are quickly getting out of control.
+Having countless documents and knowledge articles is quickly getting out of control.
 It's also a terrible and frightening experience for newcomers, they will feel overwhelmed.